Maria Feodorovna (Sophie Dorothea of Württemberg): European tour

-Tired of being excluded in political affairs, Paul and Maria asked Catherine II for permission to travel abroad to Western Europe.
-In September 1781, under the pseudonyms of "the Count and Countess Severny", the Tsarevich and his wife set off on a journey that lasted fourteen months and took them to Poland, Austria, Italy, France, Belgium, the Netherlands and Germany.
+Tired of being excluded in political affairs, Paul and Maria asked Catherine for permission to travel abroad to Western Europe.
+In September 1781, under the pseudonyms of "the Count and Countess Severny", the Tsarevich and his wife set off on a journey that lasted fourteen months and took them to Poland, Austria, Italy, France, Belgium, the Netherlands, and Germany.
 Paris made a special impression on the couple, who visited King Louis XVI and Queen Marie Antoinette.
 While Louis got along well with Paul, Marie Antoinette felt intimidated and nervous when she met Maria, a known intellectual who exhibited confidence.
-The conversation would turn lively later and the Queen gave the Grand Duchess a toilette set with the Württemberg arms printed on it.
+The conversation would turn lively later and the queen gave the grand duchess a toilette set with the Württemberg arms printed on it.
 In Austria, Holy Roman Emperor Joseph II compared Maria with her husband and found her superior.

-During their visit to Italy, the couple proved to be much in love since Paul couldn't stop giving kisses in public to his wife, surprising their travelling companions.
-On their way back to St. Petersburg, Maria went to Württemberg to visit her parents.
+During their visit to Italy, the couple proved to be much in love since Paul could not stop giving kisses in public to his wife, surprising their travelling companions.
+On their way back to Saint Petersburg, Maria went to Württemberg to visit her parents.
 At the end of 1782, the couple returned to Russia and devoted their attention to Pavlovsk Palace, where Maria gave birth to Alexandra Pavlovna, the first of six daughters she would bear during the next twelve years.
 To celebrate Alexandra's birth, Catherine II gave them the Palace of Gatchina, which would occupy their attention until they were called to the throne.
 She let the parents raise their daughters and younger sons.
 From then on the Russian Imperial house would be a large family.